District Council 37

-Wurf became president of AFSCME in 1964 and was replaced later that year by Victor Gotbaum, who was Executive Director of DC37 until 1987.
+Wurf became president of AFSCME in 1964 and was replaced later that year by Victor Gotbaum, who was Executive Director of DC 37 until 1987.
 Under Gotbaum, the union continued to grow in numbers and power.

-People who worked closely with Gotbaum included: Lillian Roberts, Associate Director in charge of Organization; Edwin Maher, Associate Director in charge of employees; Daniel Nelson, head of the Department of Research; Julius Topol, DC37 counsel; Bernard Stephens, editor of the Public Employee Press; and Alan Viani, who took over as head of the Department of Research in 1973 after Nelson's death.
+People who worked closely with Gotbaum included: Lillian Roberts, Associate Director in charge of Organization; Edwin Maher, Associate Director in charge of employees; Daniel Nelson, head of the Department of Research; Julius Topol, DC 37 counsel; Bernard Stephens, editor of the Public Employee Press; and Alan Viani, who took over as head of the Department of Research in 1973 after Nelson's death.

 Gotbaum's successor was Stanley Hill, who subsequently resigned in 1998 due to a major scandal in the union.
 After a trusteeship by AFSCME, Hill was ultimately succeeded in 2002 by Lillian Roberts, who first started working with Gotbaum in 1959.

-Roberts retired at the end of 2014 and was succeeded by her associate Henry Garrido, who now serves as executive director.
+Roberts retired at the end of 2014.
+Henry Garrido, who served as Roberts' associate director, was elected Executive Director in January 2015.
+Garrido, a native of the Dominican Republic, is the first Latino to serve in the position.
+On Nov.
+26, 2024, Garrido was reelected to a fourth term beginning in January 2025.

+On October 26, 2024, the union celebrated the 80th anniversary of receiving its charter from the American Federation of State, County and Municipal Employees (AFSCME) in its newly redeveloped headquarters at 125 Barclay Street in downtown Manhattan.

+Unification with District Council 1707

+In 2019, District Council 1707, an AFSCME affiliate representing 20,000 private-sector workers in six local unions across New York City, merged with DC 37 to better serve those workers employed by the city's human services nonprofit organizations.